bernie-skipole/indipydriver/docs/source/usage/queflow.rst

 If IPyServer is used, possibly with multiple drivers, an IPyServer.serverwriterque is created.

 Multiple ipyserver._DriverComms objects are created, one for each driver, and assigned to the driver.comms attribute, each reads the driver.writerque and puts the data into the IPyServer.serverwriterque.
 This combines all the driver writer queues into one queue.
+The data from the driver.writerque is also tested against other drivers snooping requirements, and if another driver wants to snoop it, a copy is placed into the other drivers _DriverComms.rxque.

 A pool of ipyserver._ClientConnection objects is created, and one is assigned per client connection.
 Each has a _ClientConnection.txque queue.